-Any personal information which Ward collects about you will be treated with the highest standards of security and confidentiality, strictly in accordance with the Data Protection Acts, 1988 to 2018 and GDPR.
-As IT security consultants we take our responsibilities to protect your personal data very seriously and employ the most appropriate physical measures including staff training and awareness and we review these measures regularly.
-We have undertaken a security review of any third parties described with whom we share your personal data.
+Any personal information which Ward collects about you will be treated with the highest standards of security and confidentiality, strictly in accordance with the Data Protection Acts, 1988 to 2018 and the GDPR.
+As IT security consultants, we take our responsibilities to protect your personal data very seriously and employ the most appropriate physical and technological measures including

 in other correspondence e.g. email.

 when logging a request on our customer service platform (JIRA).